The Bride Walks Out

-The Bride Walks Out is a 1936 American romantic comedy film directed by Leigh Jason and starring Barbara Stanwyck, Gene Raymond, and Robert Young.
-Based on an original story by Howard Emmett Rogers, the film is about a woman forced to give up her job as a fashion model by her new husband.
-Unable to meet her financial obligations, the woman secretly gets another job.
-The Bride Walks Out was the first of six films Edward Small made at RKO.
+The Bride Walks Out is a 1936 American romantic comedy film that was directed by Leigh Jason, and stars Barbara Stanwyck, Gene Raymond, Robert Young, Ned Sparks, and Helen Broderick.
+The film, which is based on an original story by Howard Emmett Rogers, is about a woman whose husband forces her to give up her job as a fashion model.
+When she cannot meet her financial obligations, the woman secretly gets another job.
+The Bride Walks Out is the first of six films Edward Small made at RKO Pictures.